Kuadrant/kuadrant-operator/doc/development.md

 ## Deploy on local kubernetes cluster

-Run local Kubernetes clusters using Docker container using [Kind](https://kind.sigs.k8s.io/) and deploy kuadrant operator (and *all* dependencies) in a single command.
+Run local Kubernetes cluster using Docker container using [Kind](https://kind.sigs.k8s.io/) and deploy kuadrant operator (and *all* dependencies) in a single command.

 ```shell
 make local-setup